bullying research introduction

 Gaslighting at work: Signs to watch for

 Gaslighting is gaslighting regardless of where it happens.
-It is a type of manipulation to make its target doubt their own sanity or feel/seem crazy.
+It is a type of manipulation to make its target doubt their own sanity and feel like they’re going out of their mind.

 Although it happens at home and at school, it can also happen in the workplace.
 As with all gaslighters, workplace bullies gaslight their victims to avoid accountability for their own behavior.
 So, what are the signs?